rhildred/wireless/README.md

 | NFC | 13.56 MHz |10 cm | 424 kbit/s |
 | Bluetooth | 2.4 GHz | 10 m | 1-2.1 mbits/s |

+These are the standards in common use.
+NFC for payments.
+Bluetooth for headsets, peripherals and Beacons.

 ## mitigating collisions

 ![collision from flowchart](https://rhildred.github.io/wireless/readmeimages/US4063220-4.png "collision from flowchart")